saulpierotti/markdown_notebook/DRD.md

 * There are 2 types of non-parametric tests
 	* Classical non-parametric tests are equivalent to parametric tests but use ranks instead of actual data
 	* Bootstrap tests are more modern and can be applied to a wide range of analyses
+* When to use non-parametric statistics
+	* Data better represented by the median
+	* Small sample size, so the distribution is diffuclt to evaluate
+	* I have ordinal or ranked data
+	* There are outliers that I cannot or don't want to remove

 ### Classical non-parametric statistics
 * These tests are implemented in R, but not in Excel